If you think something’s impossible, that may just be because you’ve never done it before. Or seen it done.

 “Reading a book about running will not make you a runner,” she said.
 Being writers, we all recognized a good analogy when we saw one.
 Only one thing could make us writers: we would have to write.

-Which I do, in case you haven’t noticed.
-Every day for myself, and at least five days a week for my clients.
+Which I do, every day for myself, and at least five days a week for my clients.
 Neither rain nor sleet nor snow nor lack of internet connection will keep me from getting in at least 15 minutes of writing a day.
 It’s a ridiculously low bar, so I am delighted to jump over it consistently.

 What makes it easy for me to do something every day that many people sweat and strain over?
 I know I can do it.
 So I do.